benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 <div class="intro">
 <div class="intro-txt">
 <p>
 We've all heard stories of projects gone wrong because somehow everyone forgot about the users, haven't we?
-In this article I want to draw your attention to another user who is almost always forgotten in every project, every product and every other bit of coding we all do everyday.
+I want to draw your attention to another user who is almost always forgotten in every other bit of coding we all do everyday.
 That user is the future programmer.
 That programmer may be you.
 </p>
 <p>
 I'm sure everyone reading along knows how much it sucks to work on other peoples code when the next programmer has been forgotten or ignored<span markdown="span">[^1]</span>.
 Picking up a previously worked on project, a legacy code base, another library, a custom DSL or what have you is normally a pain in the arse at best, and at worst, a rage inducing, blood boiling exercise.